-Electricity

-Repair category 1 Notes The Institution of Engineering and Technology recommends that inspections and testing are undertaken at least every ten years and on a change of occupancy.
+Electricity Repair Category 2 Notes There are aspects of the electrical installation which may not satisfy current day needs as there are skirting mounted sockets.
+There are parts of the consumer unit which are formed in PVC materials which may no longer comply with the most up to date building regulations.
+The Institution of Engineering and Technology recommends that inspections and testing are undertaken at least every ten years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.

 Gas

+Repair Category 1

-Repair catego ry 1 Notes All gas appliances and equipment should regularly be inspected, tested, maintained and serviced by a competent person in line with the manufacturer's instructions.
+Notes All gas appliances and equipment should regularly be inspected, tested, maintained and serviced by a competent person in line with the manufacturer's instructions.
 This is important to make sure the equipment is working correctly and limit the risk of fire and carbon monoxide poisoning and to prevent carbon dioxide and other greenhouse gases leaking into the air.
 For more advice, contact the Gas Safe Register.